Design means modeling in multi-phase shopping center project

 Model-based design and communication assist risk management

-There are many challenges in a project of this scale, but model-based design has enabled effective risk management.
+Challenges are many in a project of this scale, but model-based design has enabled effective risk management.
 Since the beginning, the client has aimed at creating an accurate as-built model to help in facility management.
 Developing the design and making decisions has been more efficient with BIM compared to traditional ways of working.
-Future tenants have been able to accurately envision their new operating environment and ensure dataflow back to the designers.
+Future tenants have been able to accurately envisage their new operating environment and ensure dataflow back to the designers.
 Other levels of the project organization have also been able to speed up their decision-making.
-Thanks to advanced model-based design and use on site, many of the contractors have learned to know the benefits of BIM.
+Thanks to advanced model-based design and use on site, many of the contractors have become familiar with the benefits of BIM.

 Visibility is one of the benefits of BIM

 Model-based way of working has become a normal and natural method for the project parties.
 It is no longer seen as a separate part of the design process.
 The model has been the go-to tool when developing solutions, matching designs and meeting the challenges at the desk as well as on site.
 An indication of this is that designers have published more models than plan views.